kyungw00k/cnpm-ldap-user-service/README.md

 - `email` property is bound to `mail` attribute
 - `name` property is bound to `displayName` attribute

-If you want to change the rules, you can pass the `userMapper` function like below.
+If you want to change the default, you can pass the `userMapper` function like below.

 ```js
 var LdapUserService = require('cnpm-ldap-user-service');